cloudstax/firecamp/catalog/kafka/README.md

 The auto topic creation is enabled by default.
 The default max number of partitions is 8.
 If the cluster has more than 8 nodes, the auto-created topic will have 8 partitions.
 If the total nodes are less than 8, the partitions of the auto-created topic will be the same with the number of nodes.

 **[JVM Configs](http://docs.confluent.io/current/kafka/deployment.html#jvm)**
 Java 1.8 with G1 collector is used.
 The default Java heap size, both Xmx and Xms, are set to 6GB.
-If your Kafka wants other memory, you could specify the "reserve-memory" when creating the Kafka service by the firecamp-service-cli.
+If your Kafka wants other memory, you could specify the "kafka-heap-size" when creating the Kafka service by the firecamp-service-cli.
 The Java GC tuning also follow the recommendation.

 **Set JVM TTL for Kafka Java client**
 By default, JVM caches a successful DNS lookup forever.
 Kafka Java client should [set JVM TTL](http://docs.aws.amazon.com/AWSSdkDocsJava/latest/DeveloperGuide/java-dg-jvm-ttl.html) to a reasonable value such as 60 seconds.
 So when Kafka container moves to another node, JVM could lookup the new address.